 We calculate basic and diluted net income (loss) per share attributable to common stockholders using the weighted average number of common shares outstanding during the periods presented, and adjust the amount of net income (loss) used in this calculation for deemed dividends and cumulative preferred stock dividends (if any), whether they are earned or not during the period.
 In periods of a net loss position, basic and diluted weighted average common shares are the same.
 For the diluted earnings per share calculation, we adjust the weighted average number of common shares outstanding to include dilutive stock options, warrants and shares associated with the conversion of convertible debt and convertible preferred stock outstanding during the periods.
-During the year ended March 31, 2016, undeclared dividends prior to the conversion of the preferred stock into common stock in 2016 totaling \$762,700, were added to the net loss on the consolidated statement of operations in order to calculate net loss per share attributable to common stockholders.

-The following shows the amounts used in computing net loss per share for the nine months ended December 31, 2016 and the year ended March 31, 2016:
+The following shows the amounts used in computing net loss per share for the year ended December 31, 2017 and the nine months ended December 31, 2016:

+Year Ended December 31, 2017

+Net loss \$ (7,899,001) \$ (10,403,036)

+Less:

-- Nine Months ded December 31, 2016 Vear Ended arch 31, 2016 Net loss \$ (10,403,036) \$ (9,820,364) Less: Preferred stock beneficial conversion charge (4,474,348) Undeclared cumulative preferred dividends (762,727) Net loss attributable to common stockholders \$ (10,403,036) \$ (15,057,439) Weighted average common shares outstanding - basic and diluted 15,393,402 7,339,855 Basic and diluted net loss per share attributable to common stockholders \$ (0.68) \$ (2.05)
+Preferred stock beneficial conversion charge

+Undeclared cumulative preferred dividends

+Net loss attributable to common stockholders \$ (7,899,001) \$ (10,403,036)

+Weighted average common shares outstanding - basic and diluted 22,963,382 15,393,402

+Basic and diluted net loss per share attributable to common stockholders \$ (0.34) \$ (0.68)

-The following table sets forth the number of shares excluded from the computation of diluted earnings per share, as their inclusion would have been anti-dilutive:
+The following table sets forth the number of shares excluded from the computation of diluted loss per share, as their inclusion would have been anti-dilutive:

-Nine Months Ended Year Ended

-December 31, 2016 March 31, 2016
+Year Ended December 31, 2017 Nine Months Ended December 31, 2016

-Stock options 154,479 472,510
+Stock options 4,582,383 154,479

-Warrants 10,710 703,424
+Warrants 4,579,699 10,710

-165,189 1,175,934
+9,162,082 165,189